 - Comes with 8 poles and 18 Y-pegs

 The main features are:

-With the technicalities out of the way, next are the main benefits for choosing this tent.
+With the technicalities out of the way, next are the main benefits of choosing this tent.

 As you can tell from the features list, the Tarra really has a lot going for it.
 If you condense it all down there are 3 main advantages this tent has.

-The Tarra is easy to setup, even for a single person in less than pleasant weather conditions.
-Hilleberg added color coded sleeves to the tent so it’s easy to figure out which poles go where.
-There are also plastic clips which attach to the poles for added strength.
+The Tarra is easy to set up, even for a single person in less than pleasant weather conditions.
+Hilleberg added color-coded sleeves to the tent so it’s easy to figure out which poles go where.
+There are also plastic clips that attach to the poles for added strength.

 Another added bonus of this setup system is that you can pitch it without taking off your gloves.
 Other tents with grommets or other pitching systems often force you to remove your gloves which isn’t pleasant in winter.

 It is incredible just how weather resistant the Tarra is.
 The overall dome design of this tent makes it pretty much impervious to whatever you can throw at it – rain, snow, slush, hail, high winds, etc. The shape of the tent is superior in forcing wind to pass around it and for snow or rain to run off of it.